 PNW Elopement Activities

 Whether you’re looking to hike or simply sip a coffee in a nearby bookstore, the Pacific Northwest has options for everyone.
-Below are some of my favorite elopement activities you can incorporate into your day.
+Below are some of my favorite elopement activities you can incorporate before, on, or after your special day.

 • Go whale watching in Alaska

-• Go hiking through the redwoods in Northern California
+• Go hiking through the redwoods of Northern California

 • Go kayaking through Washington’s different islands